Close Up Foundation: Outreach

 Close Up programs have hosted students and teachers from all 50 states and Abu Dhabi, American Samoa, Canada, Commonwealth of the Northern Mariana Islands, Curaçao, Guam, Federated States of Micronesia, Puerto Rico, Republic of the Marshall Islands, Mexico, Republic of Palau and the United States Virgin Islands.
 Many schools send groups to Close Up every year.
 Additionally, many students decide to attend on their own or with friends.
 Programs are offered year-round, including summer.

 Close Up also serves teachers and students nationwide though its mix of Washington-based and local, as well as classroom-based learning tools such as publications, lesson plans, TV series, and videos.
 Its flagship publication is Current Issues.
-Current Issues is an annual supplemental textbook that provides insightful coverage of public policy topics.
-Its "pro-con" format intends to stimulate debate among students and for helping students appreciate multiple points of view.
+Current Issues is an annual supplemental textbook that provides coverage of public policy topics.
+Its "pro-con" format intends to stimulate debate among students and help students appreciate multiple points of view.